RS Ranger Build Guide

 Cut 105mm length of 3mm carbon rod.

-Mask top of rudder.
+Mask the top of rudder with masking tape to prevent finger marks.
 Glue rod in place using superglue, tapping gently if needed.

 -